samsinz/hooks-client/README.md

 ## DEMO

-Sign up or Log in with this account:
+Sign up or log in using this account:
-email: test@test.com
+- Email: test@test.com
-password: test
+- Password: test

 ## [Link to the App](https://my-hooks.netlify.app/)